n8nhackers/n8n-nodes-document-generator/README.md

 The sky is your limit!

-Just follow the next samples to create your dynamic content and forget to use SET, FUNCTION, or FUNCTION ITEM nodes.
+Just follow the next samples to create your dynamic content and forget to use SET, CODE nodes.

 ### All input items in one template